 Please complete all required fields!

-The Nova Scotia Dietetic Association (NSDA) is the regulatory body for dietitians in Nova Scotia.
-NSDA licenses dietitians and nutritionists in Nova Scotia.
+As the provincial dietetic regulatory body, NSDA licenses dietitians and nutritionists in Nova Scotia.
 NSDA ensures dietitians and nutritionists are qualified and practice in a safe, competent, and ethical manner.
-NSDA also addresses public complaints about a dietitian’s practice.
+NSDA also addresses complaints about a dietitian’s practice.

 Please take a few minutes to respond to the following questions.
 Your responses will be combined with all other input received and summarized.
 You will not be specifically identified.